XXXTentacion’s Pregnant Girlfriend Was Not Mentioned In His Will

 — XXL Magazine (@XXL) June 29, 2018

-Addtionally, a source close to the late musician told Hollywood Life that XXX was concerned about the “enemies” he had made in the past, despite how he was trying to turn his life around.
+Additionally, a source close to the late musician told Hollywood Life that XXX was concerned about the “enemies” he had made in the past, despite how he was trying to turn his life around.

 “He’d made a lot of enemies on the street along the way, so there was a lot of danger out there for him still.
 It’s just heartbreaking that his life was taken before he was able to make amends for his past — he could have truly done a lot of good, and made up for the bad things he did in his youth.”

-As for the reason why XXXTentacion’s girlfriend was not included in the will, the source suggested that the will was the idea of XXX’s manager, and that the rapper was somehow not able to update it when he supposedly found out he was about to become a father.
+As for the reason why XXXTentacion’s girlfriend was not included in the will, the source suggested that the will was the idea of XXX’s manager and that the rapper was somehow not able to update it when he supposedly found out he was about to become a father.